-1. Convey a professional image from the get-go
+1. Convey a professional image from the get-go.

 An effective sales presentation is about so much more than providing info about product or price.
 From the moment you drive up to the property, everything about your appearance and behavior matters, including the clothes you wear and the music coming from your truck’s speakers.
 Dress appropriately, show respect for the homeowner and his or her property, and arrive with all your sales materials, from brochures to video presentations, ready to go.

-2. Focus on educating—not closing
+2. Focus on educating—not closing.

-3. Talk about what differentiates your roofing company from the pack
+3. Talk about what differentiates your roofing company from the pack.

 The Roofing Contractor survey found that 76% of homeowners said the contractor they hired discussed the service differences between them and other contractors.
 One of the most effective roofing sales tips is to highlight what makes your company a better choice than other local contractors, whether it’s your crew’s RB4000, the ability to take on complex projects, or another factor.

-4. Lay out several shingle options
+4. Lay out several shingle options.

 A GAF survey discovered that 96% of high-volume roofing replacement contractors present more than one shingle option to homeowners and 80% present three or more options.
 In addition, more than 50% of those contractors said they closed more sales when they showed homeowners more than one shingle option.

-5. Use roofing apps, videos, and other tools to your advantage
+5. Use roofing apps, videos, and other tools to your advantage.

 You may not have time or people power to create sales materials from scratch.
 Fortunately, you can find plenty of available tools to help educate potential clients and guide them to the right decision.
 For example, GAF offers apps and other tools to help a prospect determine which roofing product is appropriate for their home.
-Roofers using an Equipter RB4000 and the New Roof No Mess® program can show a professional video highlighting the benefits of an Equipter-assisted roof replacement.
+Roofers using an Equipter RB4000 and marketing the New Roof No Mess® experience can show a professional video highlighting the benefits of an Equipter-assisted roof replacement.
 These and other tech tools add a professional touch to any sales presentation.

-6. Listen to your Clients
+6. Listen to your clients.

 If you want to close more roofing jobs you need to listen to the homeowner.
-Listen to their concerns and worries about thier roof replacement.
+Listen to their concerns and worries about their roof replacement.
 Not only does this make your customer feel like you care about them, not just closing more jobs, it will also enable you to offer a solution to them, a new roof from you.

-7. Show them Referrals
+7. Show them referrals.

 Need to build up your referral arsenal?
 We make it easy in our 4 Pro Tips to Get More Roofing Referrals.

-8. Be Real
+8. Be real.

 People like to buy from people who they feel are real.
 Don’t be afraid to throw some every day into your sales pitch.
 Perhaps you can give your client a little background of your history with the company.
 Why did you choose that company?
 What is it that you like about the company?
 Talk about your passions, your family, your hobbies.
 Come down to their level and talk ordinary.

-9. Show them warranty options
+9. Show them warranty options.

-10. Offer Financing
+10. Offer financing.

-Bonus Tip: Don't Get Discouraged
+Bonus Tip: Don't get discouraged!

 Receiving a "no" can be tough, especially for someone less experienced in sales.
 But keep in mind, a "no" today may turn into a "yes" in a year or two, especially if you maintain the right attitude during your sales presentation.
 With the proper lead nurturing, you can keep your roofing company top of mind so a homeowner contacts you first when it's time for a new roof.